MrFums/Valbot/README.md

 1- Install Python (3.9.0 is what I wrote the code in, will probably work with 3.5.x +)

-2- Open _PackageInstaller.bat with admin to install dependencies using pip.
+2- Open _PackageInstaller.bat as admin to install dependencies using pip.

 3- Open Valorant, go to PLAY and then click on DEATHMATCH.